allanvc/mRpostman/README.md

 2. Old versions of the libcurl C library ({curl}’s main engine) will cause the malfunction of this package.
 If your libcurl’s version is above 7.58.0, you should be fine.
-However, if you intend to use OAuth 2.0 authentication, then you will need libcurl \>= 7.65.0.
-To know more about the OAuth 2.0 authentication in this package, refer to the [*“Using IMAP OAuth2.0 authentication in mRpostman”*](https://allanvc.github.io/mRpostman/articles/xoauth2.0.html) vignette.
+In case you intend to use OAuth 2.0 authentication, then you will need libcurl &gt;= 7.65.0.
+To learn more about the OAuth 2.0 authentication in this package, refer to the [*“Using IMAP OAuth2.0 authentication in mRpostman”*](https://allanvc.github.io/mRpostman/articles/xoauth2.0.html) vignette.